-8.7 Candidates may substitute for their master teacher during their assigned student teaching hours with approval from the district, school site and University Supervisor.
+8.7 Candidates may substitute teach for their master teacher during their assigned student teaching hours with approval from the district, school site, and University Supervisor.

 8.8 All Final Fieldwork candidates are required to attend orientation the first week of the CSULB semester.
 Date, time and location are listed in the CSULB schedule of classes for EDSP 587A and EDSP 588A.

-8.9 Candidates that are not meeting the required competencies during student teaching may be placed on an intervention plan.
-Candidates that do not successfully complete the intervention plan will receive NC and will need to petition the Education Specialist Faculty to be allowed to repeat student teaching.
+8.9 Candidates who are not meeting the required competencies during student teaching may be placed on an Intervention and Support Plan.
+Candidates that do not successfully complete the Intervention and Support Plan will receive NC and will need to petition the Education Specialist Faculty to be allowed to repeat student teaching.

-8.10 Candidates that receive NC for any portion of Final Fieldwork will be required to meet with the Credential Program Coordinator to create an Intervention Plan outlining the criteria that must be met prior to reapplying to student teach for a future semester.
+8.10 Candidates who receive NC for any portion of Final Fieldwork will be required to meet with the Credential Program Coordinator to create an Intervention and Support Plan outlining the criteria that must be met prior to reapplying to student teach for a future semester.

-8.10.1 Candidates that are removed or asked to leave their student teaching placement will receive NC for the course.
-To continue in the program candidates must meet with the Credential Program Coordinator to create an Intervention Plan outling the criteria that must be met prior to reapplying to student teaching in a future semester.
+8.10.1 Candidates who are removed, or asked to leave their student teaching placement, will receive NC for the course and must complete the student teaching withdrawal process.
+To continue in the program candidates must meet with the Credential Program Coordinator to create an Intervention and Support Plan outling the criteria that must be met prior to reapplying to student teaching in a future semester.

-8.10.2 Candidates that are removed or asked to leave their student teaching placement for a second time will be disqualified from the program.
+8.10.2 Candidates who are removed or asked to leave their student teaching placement for a second time will be disqualified from the program.

 9.0 Final Fieldwork Withdrawal Policy

 10.1 To be considered for an Internship, candidates must follow all policies found on the Special Education Credential Program Internship Approval Checklist.
-Candidates must meet with the Intern Advisor to discuss the intern process and then start the Special Education Intern Eligibility and Approval form.
+Candidates must first have an official job offer and then meet with the program coordinator to ensure that the position will satisfy program and student teaching requirements.
+Once approved the candidate meets with the Intern Advisor to discuss the intern application process.

 10.1.2 Candidates wishing to use an internship position for Final Fieldwork must have an official job offer a minimum of 2 weeks prior to the start of the semester to allow enough time to complete the Eligibility and Approval Process and be recommended for their internship before the semester begins.